Skip to content

 Enables automatic reconnection of HSM sessions in case of failure.

-Variable not defined or defined in 0: auto-reconnect is disabled.
+Variable not set or set to 0: auto-reconnect is disabled.

 It is recommended to use auto-reconnect enabled.